First, explore a model of the ROPOS. Next, recruit a partner! Pilot the ROPOS gathering deep-sea samples in the Gulf of Saint Lawrence!

 Run a transect

-The captain taps to select a transact line.
+Tap to select a transect line.

-The captain taps the flag to mark a specimen collection point.
+Tap the flag to mark a specimen collection point.

-The captain taps on flags to move the ROPOS from place to place.
+Tap the flags to move the ROPOS from place to place.

 Look at the claw button to activate the ROPOS arms.